 Well, that's the way I can imagine putting together a machine with little people in it working together to provide the functionality of a simple, four-function calculator.

 To reduce the time it will take you to write the calculator program, I'm going to provide you with most of my version of the program and the details of its structure.

 I'm doing this because I want you to concentrate on learning about how/why global variables are used in programs - not how to design a calculator.
 Since you are still learning the basics of programming, I want to offer you one way of structuring the program that I know will work.
 How to design/structure a program on your own will be covered later.

-Figure 15.5 shows the procedures that make up my initial design of the calculator program.
+Figure 15.5 shows the call graph for the procedures that make up my initial design of the calculator program.
 The arrows indicate invocations of procedures.
 Like always, the program is started by invoking the main procedure.
 After this, all execution is driven by mouseClicked events (invocations of the procedure mouseClicked).

 So here's a question for you...
 Can you identify which groups of procedures, which parts of the pair of trees in Figure 15.5 are our little people?
 Which procedures implement Diva, Diego, Mary, and Omar?
 Take a little time to write down your thoughts.

 Looking at Figure 15.5, you see that my calculator program consists of many procedures which you are already familiar with.
 You've seen or written procedures: drawRect, fillRect, and inRect?.